 Assistant Professor

-Dr. Madhur Tiwari is the lab director and assistnat professor of Aerospace Engineering at Florida Institute of Technology.
-He specializes in robotics, machine learning and control for aerospace systems.
-Currently, he is teaching Spaceflight Mechanics and Modern Control Theory at Florida Institute of Technology
+Dr. Madhur Tiwari is the Lab Director and Assistant Professor of Aerospace Engineering at Florida Institute of Technology.
+He specializes in Robotics, Machine Learning and control for Aerospace Systems.

 .png)